-For thousands of years, female human’s life choices and opportunities have been limited, largely for political reasons, but justified on the grounds of ‘biological determinism’ i.e. that they are ‘made’ for reproduction, exclusively, whereas male humans may take on a variety of social roles, independent of their reproductive capacity.
+For thousands of years, girl’s and women’s life choices and opportunities have been limited, largely for political reasons, but justified on the grounds of ‘biological determinism’ i.e. that the cis female body is ‘made’ for reproduction, exclusively, whereas men may take on a variety of social roles, independent of their reproductive capacity.
 Or, as succinctly described by Sherry Ortner (1974), ‘female is to male as nature is to culture’.

 So, how do we avoid repeating this historical pattern, and reclaim our wombs (and lives)?

-1. Well, maybe we could start by better addressing the medical issues that created the need to imagine a ‘wandering’, ‘possessed’, or ‘hysterical’ womb, in the first place?
-After all, we do know what these specific female-prevalent health issues are, since they have been well documented over the past three thousand years…
+1. Well, maybe we could start by better addressing the health issues that created the need to imagine a ‘wandering’, ‘possessed’, or ‘hysterical’ womb, in the first place?
+After all, we do know what these are, since they have been well documented over the past three thousand years…

-We now know that (aside from uterine or bladder prolapses, caused by postnatal muscle weakness in the pelvic area), all of these health issues can be worsened by the natural changes occurring during the menstrual cycle (even epilepsy!).
-The womb merely responds to such changes, it isn’t the cause…
+We now know that (aside from uterine or bladder prolapses, caused by postnatal muscle weakness in the pelvic area), all of these health issues can be triggered or worsened by the pro-inflammatory nature of the menstrual cycle (even epilepsy!).
+The womb is not the cause…

-2. It might also help to study these ‘women’s health’ issues within endocrinology (hormonal systems and their disorders), rather than assuming that they naturally fit under obstetrics and gynaecology (childbirth and female reproductive diseases/disorders), or splitting them up into different medical specialisms depending on the main symptom experienced, e.g. psychiatry, neurology , or gastroenterology?
+2. It might also help to study these ‘women’s health’ issues within immunology (the study of the immune system), rather than assuming that they naturally fit under obstetrics and gynaecology (childbirth and female reproductive diseases/disorders), or splitting them up into different medical specialisms depending on the main symptom experienced, e.g. psychiatry, neurology, or gastroenterology?

-3. We could also improve the way in which human anatomy is communicated and taught, to better represent the actual physiology of the womb and other parts of the female genitalia.
+3. We could also improve the way in which human anatomy is communicated and taught, to better represent the actual physiology of the womb and other features of the female genitalia.